Welcome To City of LA

 Holidays Observed

 The City of Los Angeles and Athens Services observe New Year’s Day, Independence Day (4th of July), Labor Day, Thanksgiving Day, and Christmas Day.
 If the holiday falls on Monday – Friday, collection services for the remainder of the week will be delayed one day.
-If the holiday falls on a Saturday or Sunday, the collection service will be delayed till Monday.
+Saturday and Sunday service will not be delayed.

 Holiday Tree and Foliage Recycling: For information on LA Sanitation’s holiday tree and foliage recycling program for residents and multi-family dwellers, click here.